kelu124/echomods/include/ppt_CLA.md

 # [Contributor License Agreement (CLA)](http://kelu124.github.io/echomods/CLA.html)

+## Can I reuse a contribution to an open-source project on another project?

+Well... it depends.

+* If the contributor keeps his/her copyright, and grants the project an irrevocable license to use his contribution, the contributor can share this contribution with other projects.
+* If the contributor assignts the copyright to the project, s.he may not be able to reuse this on other projects.

 ## Inputs / outputs

 A __license__ grants "outbound" rights to the user of of project.
 But the project does not give copyrights to the user.